Soviet War Memorial (Treptower Park): Commemorations

 Rallies and ceremonies are held on the memorial by local Berliners.
 On 31 August 1994, a memorial ceremony was attended by Helmut Kohl and Boris Yeltsin.
 In 2019, Russia's ambassador to Germany, a deputy of the Moscow City Duma, the Chairman of the Chamber of Deputies of Berlin and the head of the German People’s Union for the Care of War Graves all took part in the a ceremony marking the occasion of the centenary of the German War Graves Commission.
 Participants laid flowers at the monument to honour the memory of Soviet soldiers.

 Criticism

 This monument has earned some unflattering nicknames, such as the "Tomb of the Unknown Rapist", from the local population with references to mass rapes committed by Soviet occupation troops.

-In addition, the funds spent on restoring the statue in 2003–2004 attracted criticism, being contrasted with the lack of restitution paid to those who were transported to the USSR during the war.
+In addition, the funds spent on restoring the statue in 2003–2004 attracted criticism, being contrasted with the lack of restitution paid to those who were abducted to the USSR during the war.

+There have been discussions over demolition of the monument, like other Soviet propaganda monuments, with renewed discussion following the Russian invasion of Ukraine.